gumsum-kaur/todoapp/readme.md

 ### --- --- conftest.py

 ## Brief Intro of Each File:
-## __init__.py, files are created to test the app and let the pytest know that this is a Package.
-## app.py, the main flask app server and api logics responsible for crud operations
+### app.py, the main flask app server and api logics responsible for crud operations
-## database.py, the database file responsible for creating a database for todo app.
+### database.py, the database file responsible for creating a database for todo app.
-## index.html, a web dashboard
+### index.html, a web dashboard
-## add_task.html, webbased form which accepts user inputs
+### add_task.html, webbased form which accepts user inputs
-## style.css, webpage stylesheet
+### style.css, webpage stylesheet
-## app.js, responsible for javascript operations likes create, update, delete and load task
+### app.js, responsible for javascript operations likes create, update, delete and load task
-## test_app.py, responsible for testing todo_app
+### test_app.py, responsible for testing todo_app
-## conftest.py, it defines a pytest fixture that creates a temporary database and test client for isolated, reusable testing of your Flask app.
+### conftest.py, it defines a pytest fixture that creates a temporary database and test client for isolated, reusable testing of your Flask app.

 # A Live Demo is included.